 Camilo Castelo Branco was born in Lisbon on March 13, 1825 and died in São Miguel de Seide on June 1, 1890.
 Son of Manuel Joaquim Botelho Castelo Branco, was an orphan mother at two years old and father at ten; was then to live for Vila Real, being the responsibility of his [...]

-Alhough he was better known as Viscount of Vila Moura, his full name was Bento de Oliveira Cardoso e Castro Guedes de Carvalho Lobo, born in the manor Casa da Eira in Vila Moura, Parish of Grilo in the county of Baião, where he lived until he was eight years old.
+Even Though he was known as Visconde de Vila Moura, his full name was Bento de Oliveira Cardoso e Castro Guedes de Carvalho Lobo and was born in Casa da Eira in Vila Moura, Grilo in Baião where he lived until he was 8 years old.

 António Mota was born in Vilarelho, Ovil, municipality of Baião.
 Professor of Basic Education, published in 1979 his first children's book, "The Village of Flowers", not ceasing to write.
 His stories, many of them with a history, earned him prizes of great prestige: with "Louredo's boy" (1983) he won a prize from the Portuguese Association [...]